oddacious/demsynjones/index.md

 * * *

 I am an avid reader of books, papers, articles, newspapers, newsletters — anything, really.
-See the list below for some of the topics I like to read about.
+See the list below for a sample of the topics I spend my time reading about.
 I'm always excited to find intellectually curious folks, to share ideas with or collaborate.
 Don't be shy about reaching out if you would like to talk or I could be of some help to you.